Claire Achmad

 Claire Indrawati Achmad is a New Zealand lawyer.
 She served as the Chief Children's Commissioner between 2023 and 2025, and became the sole Children's Commissioner following the abolition of the Children and Young People's Commission in August 2025.
+She concluded her term as the Children's Commissioner in July 2026.

 Early life and education

 Achmad has a Pākehā mother and a Javanese father.
 She grew up in the Waitakere Ranges, and was educated at Titirangi Primary School, Glen Eden Intermediate School, and Avondale College, where she was head girl in her final year.
-After completing a Bachelor of Arts and Bachelor of Laws at the University of Auckland, Achmad earned a PhD titled Children's Rights in International Commercial Surrogacy: Exploring the Challenges from a Child Rights, Public International Law Perspective at the University of Leiden.
+After completing a Bachelor of Arts and Bachelor of Laws at the University of Auckland, Achmad earned a Master of Laws specialising in Public International Law prior to her PhD titled Children's Rights in International Commercial Surrogacy: Exploring the Challenges from a Child Rights, Public International Law Perspective at the University of Leiden.